0xKitsune/solstat/README.md

 # Running Solstat

 Now that you have Solstat invlolved, you can use the `solstat` command from anywhere in your terminal.
+By default, Solstat looks for a `./contracts` directory and analyzes every file within the folder.
+If you would like to specify the directory Solstat should use, you can pass the `--path` flag (ex. `solstat --path <path_to_dir>`).

+In the default configuration, Solstat runs analysis for every [currently included Optimization, Vulnerability and QA](), however if you would like to run analysis for select patterns, you can create a `.toml` file for your custom configuration.
+Check out the [default Solstat.toml configuration]() for reference.
+After creating a custom `.toml` file, make sure to pass the `--toml` flag when running Solstat (ex. `solstat --toml <path_to_toml_file>`).

+Once Solstat runs its analysis, a report will be generated and output as `solstat_report.md`.

+At any point you can use `solstat --help` to see a list of all commands and options.

 ```
 Usage: solstat [OPTIONS]